mlhartme/stool/main/documentation.md

 * **cpu**
   Cpu utilization for this stage reported by `ps`.
 * **created**
-  When the stage was created*
+  When the stage was created.
 * **creator**
   User who created this stage.
 Type string.
 * **debugger**